 Holy Trinity, Bungay

-Church Tours with the Round Tower Churches Society 2012
+Round Tower Churches Tours 2012

 12th May 2012 Mettingham, Barsham (Suffolk) and AGM at Ilketshall St Andrew